 MetroSouth Medical Center, Blue Island | Youtube screenshot

-The PCH complaint alleges the Brentwood, Tenn.-based company “lied to the public and the Illinois Health Facilities and Services Review Board by claiming that it doesn’t have enough money to continue operating MetroSouth Medical Center and cannot find any buyers,” despite PCH allegedly negotiating with Quorum to purchase MetroSouth for $20 million.
-PCH says it intends to complete that purchase.
+In their lawsuit, People’s Choice asserted the Brentwood, Tenn.-based Quorum had “lied to the public and the Illinois Health Facilities and Services Review Board by claiming that it doesn’t have enough money to continue operating MetroSouth … and cannot find any buyers.”

-On Twitter, Edelson lawyer Ari Scharg, who is representing PCH in the lawsuit, characterized the action as “yet another fight against a for-profit, out-of-state hospital owner.
+After filing the lawsuit, Edelson lawyer Ari Scharg said, in a post on Twitter, the firm was engaged in “yet another fight against a for-profit, out-of-state hospital owner.
 We’ll never run out of energy or passion to fight for access to health care.”

 Edelson is also representing the village of Melrose Park in its efforts to extract damages from Pipeline Health, the owner of the shuttered Westlake Hospital.
 Melrose Park was unsuccessful in preventing Westlake from closing, as the owners, citing multimillion dollar losses, filed for bankruptcy.
 The village, however, is continuing to sue Pipeline, claiming their bankruptcy filing came in contempt for a Cook County court order that otherwise required the hospital to remain open.
 That case remains pending.

 Quroum responded to People’s Choice’s lawsuit over MetroSouth by asserting People’s Choice had “repeatedly misrepresented the facts regarding their discussions” over MetroSouth.
 Quorum called the lawsuit “frivolous” and said the plaintiffs were “wasting the community of Blue Island’s time, and that of the courts.”